xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 You can break the connection between a Katalon Studio test case folder and qTest by following the steps below.

+> Notes:
-> Disintegrate a test case folder from qTest will also disintegrate all test cases in the folder from qTest.
+> * Disintegrate a test case folder from qTest will also disintegrate all test cases in the folder from qTest.

 1. To disintegrate a test case folder from qTest, in the **Tests Explorer** view, right-click the test case folder you wish to disintegrate.
 Select **qTest > Disintegrate**.